NBISweden/ENA-submission/README.txt

     </state>

-update_embl-validator.sh
+update-embl-validator
 ------------------------------------------------------------------------

 The ENA provides a validation tool for validating the contents of EMBL flat files.
-The update_embl-validator.sh script downloads this tool (or updates an existing version of the tool).
+The update-embl-validator script downloads this tool (or updates an existing version of the tool).
 More info about the validator may be found at http://www.ebi.ac.uk/ena/software/flat-file-validator